Chrysler 300: Touring

-The Touring model uses a 3518 cc V6, producing 250 hp and 250 lbft of torque, either a 4 or 5-speed transmission depending on the year and drive configuration, and comes with 17-inch aluminum wheels, AM/FM radio with CD player and auxiliary audio jack, Electronic Stability Program (ESP), remote keyless entry, leather-trimmed seats, and Sirius Satellite Radio.
+The Touring model uses a 3518 cc V6, producing 250 hp and 250 lbft of torque, either a four- or five-speed transmission depending on the year and drive configuration, and comes with 17-inch aluminum wheels, AM/FM radio with CD player and auxiliary audio jack, Electronic Stability Program (ESP), remote keyless entry, leather-trimmed seats, and Sirius Satellite Radio.
 This model was renamed Touring Plus for the 2009 and 2010 model years.

 Limited

-The Limited model included the Touring model's 3.5 L V6 engine, generating 250 hp and 250 lb·ft and either a 4- or 5-speed transmission depending on the year and drive configuration.
+The Limited model included the Touring model's 3.5 L V6 engine, generating 250 hp and 250 lb·ft and either a four- or five-speed transmission depending on the year and drive configuration.
 Additional features included 18-inch chrome-clad aluminum road wheels and anti-roll bars.

 300C

 The top-of-the-line 300C version uses a 5.7 L (345 cu in) Hemi V8.
 Using the Multi-Displacement System (MDS), this engine can run on four cylinders when less power is needed to reduce total fuel consumption.
 The USEPA-rated fuel consumption of the 300C is: 15 mpgus city, and 23 mpgus highway.
 When all eight cylinders are needed, the 300C can produce 340 hp and 390 lb·ft of torque.
-It uses a five-speed automatic transmission and comes standard with 18-inch chrome-clad alloy wheels, Chrysler's MyGIG Infotainment System in 2008 as well as Sirius Satellite Radio and Backseat Television in 2008.
+It uses a five-speed automatic transmission and comes standard with 18-inch chrome-clad alloy wheels, Chrysler's MyGIG Infotainment System in 2008, as well as Sirius Satellite Radio and Backseat Television in 2008.

-The Hemi cylinder heads necessitate the use of a double rocker arm shaft configuration, with a cam-in-block, overhead valve (OHV) pushrod design.
-There are two spark plugs per cylinder to promote efficient fuel/air mixture burn and thereby reduce emissions.
-In 2009–2010 power output was increased to 360 hp.
+The Hemi cylinder heads necessitate a double rocker arm shaft configuration with a cam-in-block, overhead valve (OHV) pushrod design.
+There are two spark plugs per cylinder to promote efficient fuel/air mixture burn and reduce emissions.
+For 2009 and 2010, power output was increased to 360 hp.